teracyhq/blog/source/_posts/2016-01-13-how-to-use-pixelate-javascript-library.markdown

 ...
 console.log(pxl.getSelectedArea());
 ```
 We can update and delete APIs.
-If we don't need to use in the our website, you can delete it.
+If we needn't use in the our website, you can delete it.

 ###Step 5: Event trigger